DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

   - **```<condition_process_var> = ExecuteProcess(condition=IfCondition(PythonExpression([<condition>])), cmd=<command>)```** : Add a condition to execute the process, the ```<command>``` must have the structure previously defined.

 - ### Using event handlers:
+  When you have multiple process, they may have problems on the way, launches provide options to check if the process started, was completed succesfully, or if it has error, it is exiting or shutting down.
+Then, you can implement a function, action or behavior in order to robust your launch files.
+Here some important commands to keep in mind.
   - **```from launch.event_handlers import OnExecutionComplete, OnProcessExit, OnProcessIO, OnProcessStart, OnShutdown```** : Add commands related to handle events on different parts of the processes (start, end, I/O...)
   - **```from launch.events import Shutdown```** : Add the event when the launch is asked to shutdown (usually when a kill command is executed)
   - **```from launch.actions import EmitEvent, LogInfo, RegisterEventHandler```** : Add a commands for actions that are related with events and display info.